jnk0le/random/pipeline cycle test/README.md

 in extract and add instructions (e.g. `uxtab`) the "extracted" register (Rm) can't be sourced from previous cycle of another bitfield/dsp instruction

+if the bitfield/dsp instruction is placed in older slot there will be a slippery condition with 2 cycles of loop invariant stalls no matter of the amount or dispersion of bitfield/dsp instructions.
+Due to this there may be extra stalls when combined with other stall sources (listed above in this chapter)

 some cases (incl load to use) might be younger/older op sensitive for bitfield/dsp instructions (TBD)

-sometimes slippery dependencies (1 or 2 cycles of loop invariant stalls)

 ### operand2